Meeco/docs/guides/portal-tutorials/organisation-administrators/verification-requests.md

 <img align="center" src="/.gitbook/assets/OA_27_View_Verification_Response.gif" alt="How to view a verification response tutorial video." width="80%">
 </p>

-## Archive a request response

-To archive a verification template, navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _Verification requests_.
-Locate the verification request in the list that the response relates to.
-Select the horizontal ellipsis icon ⋯ alongside the request’s name to reveal menu options.
-Select _View_.
-Scroll to the bottom of the page where you will find a table that lists all associated request responses.

-Select the horizontal ellipsis icon ⋯ alongside the response’s name to reveal menu options.
-Select _Archive_ and confirm the archiving of the request response via the modal window.
-The request response will be removed from the Organisation.

-> **Note**
-> _Archived request responses:_ Credentials within an archived request response can still be viewed and verified.

 ## Verify a credential

 Once a Holder has submitted credentials via a verification request, an Organisation Administrator can verify the returned credentials.
 Follow the steps mentioned above to _view a request response_.
 On the _view response_ screen, select the _Verify credential(s)_ button.